Check Your Balance

 1. What is fare capping?

 If you don’t have the money to purchase a pass up-front or don’t know how often you will ride, fare capping is the best option for you.
-Simply ride, and the money you spend on fare will go toward earning a day, month, or annual pass.
-Once you spend the amount needed to earn the pass, you'll get to ride for free for the rest of the day, month, or year.
+Simply ride, and the money you spend on fare will go toward earning a day or month pass.
+Once you spend the amount needed to earn the pass, you'll get to ride for free for the rest of the day or month.

 With fare capping, you don't need to guess the amount of trips you'll make in a given period of time.
 This saves you money on passes you may not need while ensuring you always get a pass if you're riding frequently.

-2. How do I earn a day, month, or annual pass?
+2. How do I earn a day or month pass?

 All you have to do is ride.
 Every time you pay for your fare, your money goes toward a pass.